CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-a10-vthunder-partner-template.md

 - Data Center to import image to: ###
 - Server Name to import image as: ##########
 - VLAN in the account to add the Server to: ########
-- # of VIP's you'd like reserved in the network for load balancing.
+- Number of VIP's you'd like reserved in the network for load balancing.
 (The support team can reserve more later via a ticket.
 CLC Support team will reserve 10 VIPs unless stated otherwise.)

 Additional Information to add Partner Template to Network:
 - Please reference the A10 documentation and follow the steps below;